karan7798z/Movie-Recommender-System/README.md

 # Movie-Recommender-System
 This is a movie recommendation system based on Content-Based and Collaborative-Filtering approaches for recommendations

-In this project we will be using 2 widely adopted approaches of building recommender systems, to recommend movies to our user.
+In this project I have used 2 widely adopted approaches of building recommender systems, to recommend movies to users.

 The 2 widely used approaches are -